zvezdomirov/java-db-web-projects/studentmanagementsystem/README.md

-# Student Management Domain
+# Student Management Application

-## The project includes:
+## The domain includes:
-- the domain models.
+- The domain models.
-- database layer, which defines interface through which the domain models can be persisted in a data structure, file/s, or a real database.
+- Database layer, which defines interface through which the domain models can be persisted in a data structure, file/s, or a real database.
 - CRUD (create, read, update, delete) functionality in the form of repositories.

+## The CLI:
+- Handles user interaction via the command line interface.
+- It serves as a presentation layer for the application, which means that no data is handled in the command processor itself.
+- Implements services, which define the business logic in the application, which interacts with the Domain layer for persiting the data.

-## Core business logc functionality needed for the Student Management app
+## Core business logic functionality of the Student Management Application
 - add a new course.
 - add a new student.
 - add a new teacher.